 There is something inside the human psyche that yearns for revenge when we have been wronged

-Prison ought to be a deterrent
+Prison should be a deterrent

 Nipping crime in the bud is the ultimate goal of the criminal justice system and deterrence is a key part of that.